 Medically reviewed by Drugs.com.
-Last updated on Jul 15, 2021.
+Last updated on Jan 7, 2023.

-The test is done using a positron emission technology (PET) scanner or single photo emission computed tomography (SPECT) scanner.
+The test uses a positron emission technology (PET) scanner or single-photon emission computed tomography (SPECT) scanner.

 Why it's done

-Diagnose coronary artery disease.
-Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
-Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).
+- Diagnose coronary artery disease.
+The coronary arteries are the major blood vessels that supply the heart with blood, oxygen and nutrients.
+Coronary artery disease develops when these arteries are damaged or diseased.
+A nuclear stress test can diagnose coronary artery disease and show how severe the condition is.